 Practice is Easy on a Great Piano

 No matter how you like to practice, a high-quality piano is essential to your success.
 At The Pianoforte, we offer a huge range of pianos and keyboards for all players.
-We’ve been Sydney’s leading experts for the last thirty years, and with three stores open seven days a week, it’s easy to contact us or pop-in for a visit.
+We’ve been Sydney’s leading experts for the last thirty years, and with convenient store locations in Sydney, it’s easy to contact us or pop-in for a visit.
 Call us in: